From: sewcool72

 Date: 05-23-2003, 11:07 PM (12 of 12)

+Originally posted by MaryW Hi Billie, and welcome to Sew whats New.
+Don't lurk, it's more fun when you come out to play with the rest of us.
 I know, actually I haven't been here for quite awhile .... now all the sudden I have this renewed interest to start sewing again.
 My sewing room is getting dusty and although it would be nice to start a business of some kind, I'm just so wrapped up in many other things that I haven't had the time to think about it.
 My daughter will be off to college in the fall and I think things around here will change dramatically.
 At work the children have been bugging me to sew again.
 I was doing alot of projects with them last year, but because it was alot of prep work I stopped for awhile.
 Well, I have projects planned for them next month, but very simple stuff.
+Have a great weekend, everyone!
+Billie |

 User: billie

-Member since: 09-29-2002
+Member since: 09-29-2002 Total posts: 4 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-9633.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-9633.html